 - One free sundae with the purchase of a sundae

 Check with your local Golden Corral for senior discounts, as they vary by location.
-For example, the one in Roxboro, North Carolina, offers both lunch and dinner early-bird specials to folks age 60 or older, according to its webpage.
-Other locations don’t list any senior discounts, however.
+For example, the one in Roxboro, North Carolina, offers both brunch and dinner early-bird specials to folks age 60 or older, according to its webpage.
+Other locations don’t list any senior discounts on the chain’s website, however.

 If you’re 60 or older, you might also want to join Golden Corral’s Good as Gold Club.
 When you sign up, you can check the “Seniors (60+)” box to indicate that you want to receive information specifically for folks of that age — in addition to the offers available to anyone who joins the club.